rangle/ngCourse2/handout/redux/modifying_your_application_state_by_dispatching_actions.md

 # Modifying your Application State by Dispatching Actions

-Redux actions should generally be simple JSON objects.
-This is because they should be serializable and replayable into the application state.
-Even if your actions involve asynchronous logic, the final dispatched action should remain a plain JSON object.

 Redux action creators are generally where side-effects should happen, such as making API calls or generating IDs.
 This is because when the final action gets dispatched to the reducers, we want to update the application state to reflect